To Access the Online Customer Payment Portal Click Here

 - You can view your current bill, account history - view and print past bills, and view and print your water usage history chart.

-- From here, you can also link to the online payment portal by choosing “Pay Now” > "Make Payment > choose “Proceed to Payment" or "I want to Register this Account" for additonal options.
+- From here, you can also link to the online payment portal by choosing “Pay Now” > "Make Payment" > choose “Proceed to Payment" or "I want to Register this Account" for additional options.

 Utility billing for The City of Lake Forest is done on a quarterly basis.
 For billing purposes, the City is divided into three sections/cycles and each cycle is billed quarterly.
 Water meters in Lake Forest are equipped with a Radio Read Meter Transceiver Unit (MXU) which permits meter reading via radio signals.
 As the Public Works vehicle moves through the section of town to be billed, the MXU connected to your meter receives a wake up signal from the vehicle interrogation unit.
 The MXU obtains the meter's identification number and meter reading, which are transmitted back to the interrogation unit.
 The meter readings are then used to produce the water bills.
 Your water bill is based on an actual (not estimated) meter reading each quarter.
 Actual readings produce an accurate usage history and that helps detect leaks.